ayansammy/Employee-Attrition-Analysis/README.md

 # Employee Attrition Analysis of Glover Cooperation with Power BI

 Explore the factors behind employee attrition through data visualization using Power BI.
 This analysis visualizes employee attrition patterns and trends using Power BI.
 Glover Co-operation has a substantial number of workers 1,479 with 9 different job roles.
 It has 3 departments.
-The retention rate is higher when compared to the attrition rate.
-83.88% of the total employees tend to stay in the company compared to 16.22% of those leaving the company for one reason or another.

 ## Objective